-Recent public statements from international regulators, industry and the media would indicate there is are growing concerns on many levels with regards to the ability of the industry to manage the technical and commercial challenges associated with the introduction of the new sulphur limits.
-This, despite several years of notice, will make 2019 very interesting.
-Decisions made several years ago and more recently will come into sharp focus as we approach 2020.
+Recent public statements from international regulators, industry and the media would indicate there are growing concerns on many levels with regards to the ability of the industry to manage the technical and commercial challenges associated with the introduction of the new sulphur limits.
+This, despite several years of notice, will make 2020 very interesting.
+Decisions made several years ago and more recently will now come into sharp focus.

 Curve Marine brings new environmental technology, an advanced desulphurization system to mitigate some of the issues briefly mentioned.
 The ability to remove Sulphur via a commercially sustainable pre-treatment process and other contaminants from HSFO prevents what would otherwise become an expensive blending option or a waste management problem is now a “waste to value” proposition.
 Curve’s systems can be deployed both statically or mobile.
 Upstream or downstream; it all helps to get all parties where they need to be post 1 January 2020.